-Settlement of PRUs for 2018-2020 Performance Period.
-The PRUs granted in 2018 have vested and resulted in the issuance of shares to some of our executive officers.
-The below charts detail the calculations of the PRUs that vested in 2020 and were paid out in 2021.
-Each column (or tranche) includes the TSR modifier of 74%.
+Settlement of PRUs for 2019-2021 Performance Period.
+The PRUs granted in 2019 have vested and resulted in the issuance of shares to some of our executive officers.
+The below charts detail the calculations of the PRUs that vested in 2021 and were paid out in 2022.
+The final TSR modifier was 63%, which was then applied against the financial results for each tranche resulting in the final shares released, which was 57.3% of the original granted shares.